 I build robots, talk about robots, write about robots, and photograph robots.
-I’m the editor of the robot news blog robots.net, contributing editor to Servo Magazine, as well as a contributor to Robot Magazine, The Robotics Practitioner Journal, and the Robot Explorer Newsletter.
+For many years I was the editor of the well known robot news blog robots.net.
+Alas, it shut down in 2016.
+I’ve been a contributing editor to Servo Magazine and many other robotics publications including Robot Magazine, The Robotics Practitioner Journal, and the Robot Explorer Newsletter.

+I’ve written robot articles for mainstream publications too.
 My robot ramblings have been quoted with varying accuracy in Forbes, USA Today, the New York Times, and other assorted non-technical publications.
 I’ve also done numerous interviews on the subject of robots.
 I’ve been interviewed multiple times for the well-known Robots Podcast.
 I’ve also been on KZSC radio’s Timothy Jordon show to talk about the future of robots and on local Dallas radio talk shows.
-If you need an interview subject on robotics, please send me an email